nachoaIvarez/flexbox-react/README.md

 Unopinionated, standard compilant flexbox components.
 You don&#39;t need to learn any propietary syntax, classnames or API's.
 If you know how to use flexbox, you know how to use flexbox-react components.
 </big></p>
 <p align="center"><big>
-No hardcoded/unnecesary vendor prefixes, by autoprefixer.
+No hardcoded/unnecesary vendor prefixes, by [caniuse](http://caniuse.com).
 </big></p>
 <p align="center"><big>
 No need to import any new stylesheet or to add any styles to your existing stylesheets.
 It works out of the box, just by using the component.